-Solving Allergy Problems this Summer
+Solving Your Dog's Allergy Problems

 No matter what part of the country you are in, allergy problems always seem to get worse in June.
 Allergens come in all forms: grass, trees, flower pollen, bug bites, fleas and more.
 Your pet's immune system will build a natural “wall of resistance” but sometimes the allergens build up and spill over the wall.
 Since your pet can no longer tolerate these allergens, they'll scratch and lick at the irritated areas.
 Scratching only increases the itch, so they'll scratch again until the area is raw.
 During allergy season, it's our responsibility to keep up this wall of resistance so our pets can remain comfortable.
 There are a variety of tools to support this effort.

 With the itch-scratch cycle, skin trauma happens quickly.
 Medicated shampoos have active ingredients that treat skin issues.
 Pramoxine Anti-Itch Shampoo and Spray

 removes or neutralizes pollens and soothes the skin irritation that is caused by pollens.
 Pramoxine is an excellent treatment for hot spots and skin rubbing irritation, which are both allergy season issues.
 Both of these issues can increase when your pet is active during the summer.

 During allergy season, you can use the Pramoxine shampoo as a weekly maintenance bath or as a treatment when sudden digging and scratching starts.
 Regularly bathing removes allergens that cause the itch and gives your pet relief.

 helps stop the itch and neutralize pollen on the skin.
 You can’t bathe your pet constantly, but using the Pramoxine spray when an area needs extra attention in between baths is a good option.
 Spray as soon as the pet has increased scratching and also spray any irritated areas daily for relief.